Muhammad Ali of Egypt: Rise to power

-Reinventing Egypt
+Building the Egyptian state

 Sultan Selim III (reigned 1789–1807) had recognized the need to reform and modernize the Ottoman military, along European lines, to ensure that his state could compete.
 Selim III, however, faced stiff local opposition from an entrenched clergy and military apparatus, especially from the Janissaries.
-Consequently, Selim III was deposed and ultimately killed in 1808.
+Consequently, he was deposed and ultimately killed in 1808.

 Muhammad Ali shared some traits with common warlords seeking to gain the upper hand at the expense of the weakened imperial power, but scholars have noted that Muhammad Ali's rule was the first significant program of Europeanization of the military and its supporting institutions.
 Unlike Selim, he had dispatched his chief rivals, giving him a free hand to attempt reforms similar to those first begun by Selim III.

 Muhammad Ali's goal was for Egypt to leave the Ottoman Empire and be ruled by his own hereditary dynasty.
 To do that, he had to reorganize Egyptian society, streamline the economy, train a professional bureaucracy, and build a modern military.

 His first task was to secure a revenue stream for Egypt.
 To accomplish this, Muhammad Ali 'nationalized' all the iltizam lands of Egypt, thereby officially owning all the production of the land.
 He accomplished the state annexation of property by raising taxes on the 'tax-farmers' who had previously owned the land throughout Egypt.
 The new taxes were intentionally high and when the tax-farmers could not extract the demanded payments from the peasants who worked the land, Muhammad Ali confiscated their properties.
 The other major source of revenue Muhammad Ali created was a new tax on waqf endowments, which were previously tax-free.
 Through these endowments, personal income could be set aside for schools or other charitable purposes.
 As well as raising revenue to fund his new military, this tax took revenue away from the local elite, Mamluks and the ulama, weakening opposition to Muhammad Ali's reforms.

 In practice, Muhammad Ali's land reform amounted to a monopoly on trade in Egypt.
 He required all producers to sell their goods to the state.
 The state in turn resold Egyptian goods, within Egypt and to foreign markets, and retained the surplus.
 The practice proved very profitable for Egypt with the cultivation of long staple cotton, a new cash crop.
 To help improve production, he expanded the land used for agriculture and overhauled the irrigation system, largely completed by the corvée, or forced peasant labor.
 The new-found profits also extended down to the individual farmers, as the average wage increased fourfold.